elakito/testzone/tests/cxf_cos_comparison/README.md

 | AES/CTR/NoPadding          | false  | 121; 33       | 465; 35        |
 | RC4                        | false  | 58; 70        | 198; 82        |

-Each pair of numbers represents the total time[ms] and throughput rate[MB/s]. close indicates whether the first read must wait until the cipher stream is closed.
+Each pair of numbers represents the total time[ms] taken to complete a write/read round trip and its throughput rate[MB/s]. close indicates whether the first read must wait until the cipher stream is closed.
 All non 8-bit stream ciphers require the last block to be flushed before the first read to occur, thus requiring the stream to be closed before the initial read to occur.